-- a) 1 GHz to 25 GHz frequency band: All emissions are attenuated more than 20dB from the carrier.
+- a) 1 GHz to 3 GHz frequency band: All emissions are attenuated more than 20dB from the carrier. - b) 3 GHz to 25 GHz frequency band: All emissions are attenuated more than 20dB from the carrier.

-2. The expanded uncertainty of the out-of-band conducted emission tests is 2dB.
+Note : The expanded uncertainty of the out-of-band conducted emission tests is 2dB.